dentsucreativeuk/dev-standards/Coding/Languages/CSS.md

 All CSS should be produced in SCSS (SASS), and only in plain CSS if otherwise agreed with the technical lead.

 ## BEM
-Whitespace produced CSS should directly follow the BEM methodology standard for naming schemes.
+In house produced CSS should directly follow the BEM methodology standard for naming schemes.
 The full standards are detailed at the [official BEM website](http://getbem.com/naming/).

 ## Filenames
 All CSS files should either use either the `.css` or `.scss` extensions, depending on whether pure CSS or SCSS is being used.